-For dividend-paying contracts, a dividend liability shall be established upon following requirements in VM-A and VM-C, as described above, for the base contract.
+For dividend-paying contracts, a dividend liability shall be established following requirements in VM-A and VM-C, as described above, for the base contract.

 Guidance Note: The intention of contracts that pass the stochastic exclusion test is to provide the option to value contracts under VM-A and VM-C. This may apply to pre-PBR CARVM requirements in accordance with Actuarial Guideline XXXIII (AG33) methodology with type A, B, C rates for SPIAs issued before 2018; AG33 methodology with pre-PBR VM-22 rates for SPIAs issued on/after 2018; Actuarial Guideline XXXV (AG35) pre-PBR methodology for Fixed Indexed Annuities; and AG33 methodology (with interest rate updates for modernization initiatives on new contracts) for non-SPIAs.

-The approach for grouping contractswhen performing the exclusion tests should follow the same principles that underlie the aggregation approach for model segments discussed for Stochastic Reserves in Section D above.
+The company may not group together contract types with significantly different risk profiles when performing the exclusion test.

 F. Allocation of the Aggregate Reserve to Contracts

-The aggregate reserve shall be allocated to the contracts falling within the scope of these requirements using the method outlined in Section 12.
+The aggregate reserve shall be allocated to the contracts falling within the scope of these requirements using the method outlined in Section 13, with the exception of contract following Section 3.E which are to be calculated on a seriatim basis.

-Prudent Estimate Assumptions:
+Prudent Estimate Assumptions

-With respect to the Stochastic Reserve in Section 3.C, the company shall establish the prudent estimate assumption for each risk factor in compliance with the requirements in Section 12 of Model #820 and must periodically review and update the assumptions as appropriate in accordance with these requirements.
+With respect to the SR in Section 3.D, the company shall establish the prudent estimate assumption for each risk factor in compliance with the requirements in Section 12 of Model #820 and must at least every 3 years review and update the assumptions as appropriate in accordance with these requirements.

 The qualified actuary, to whom responsibility for this group of contracts is assigned, shall annually review relevant emerging experience for the purpose of assessing the appropriateness of the anticipated experience assumption.
-If the results of statistical testing or other testing indicate that previously anticipated experience for a given factor is inadequate, then the qualified actuary shall set a new, adequate, anticipated experience assumption for the factor.
+If the results of the review indicate that previously anticipated experience for a given factor is inadequate, then the Company shall set a new, adequate, anticipated experience assumption for the factor.

-To determine the prudent estimate assumptions, the stochastic reserve shall also follow the requirements in Sections 4 and 9 for asset assumptions, Section 10 for policyholder behavior assumptions, and Section 11 for mortality assumptions.
+To determine the prudent estimate assumptions, the SR shall also follow the requirements in Sections 4 and general assumptions including Section 9 for asset assumptions, Section 10 for contract holder behavior assumptions, Section 11 for mortality assumptions, and Section 12 for general guidance and expense assumptions.